eosdac/eosdac-api/README.md

 docker compose up --build
 ```

-As already explained, you can use a different environment configuration file by providing the the environment name as variable e.g. if config file is `.env-prod`, then the command will be
+As already explained, you can use a different environment configuration file by providing the the environment name as variable e.g. if config file is `.env.production`, then the command will be

 ```
 ENVIRONMENT=prod docker compose up --build